 Occurred: February 2023

-The discovery was made (pdf) by Graphika, which had been tracking a Chinese covert influence operation called Spamouflage for several years.
+The discovery had first been made (pdf) by Graphika, which had been tracking a Chinese covert influence operation named 'Spamouflage'.
 Synthesia later suspended the accounts of the people who had created the fake anchors on the basis that they had violated its terms of service.

 Published: February 2023

 Last updated: September 2023